GitSavior/Detection-Lab/README.md

 ### Skills Learned

 - Build a sandbox enviornment
-- Advanced understanding of SIEM concepts and practical application.
+- Understanding of SIEM concepts and practical application.
 - Proficiency in analyzing and interpreting network logs.
-- Ability to generate and recognize attack signatures and patterns.
 - Enhanced knowledge of network protocols and security vulnerabilities.
 - Development of critical thinking and problem-solving skills in cybersecurity.